The Weka Self-Service Portal is a planning tool for Weka clusters to meet storage requirements when installing in AWS.

-Once all required parameters have been filled-in, make sure to check the "I acknowledge that AWS CloudFormation might create IAM resources” checkbox at the bottom and click the Create Stack button:
+Once all required parameters have been filled, make sure to check the "I acknowledge that AWS CloudFormation might create IAM resources” checkbox at the bottom and click the Create Stack button:

 The cluster deployment process takes about 10 minutes.
 During this time, the following occurs: